-If we are unable to generate sufficient cash flow, we may not be able to service our debt obligations, including making payments on our \$375 million senior unsecured notes.
+If we are unable to generate sufficient cash flow, we may not be able to service our debt obligations, including making payments on our two series of \$375 million senior unsecured notes or our \$145 million term loan facility.

 In fiscal 2009, we issued in a public offering \$375 million aggregate principal amount of 5.0% senior unsecured notes due July 1, 2014.
+In April 2011, we issued in a public offering \$375 million aggregate principal amount of 3.0% senior unsecured notes due April 15, 2016.
+In December 2010, we entered into a \$145 million term loan facility which matures on December 22, 2013.
 Our ability to make payments of principal and interest on our indebtedness when due depends upon our future performance, which will be subject to general economic conditions, industry cycles and financial, business and other factors affecting our consolidated operations, many of which are beyond our control.
 If we are unable to generate sufficient cash flow from operations in the future to service our debt, we may be required to, among other things:

-- seek additional financing in the debt or equity markets; - refinance or restructure all or a portion of our indebtedness, including the notes; - sell selected assets; - · reduce or delay planned capital expenditures; or - reduce or delay planned operating expenditures.
+- seek additional financing in the debt or equity markets; - refinance or restructure all or a portion of our indebtedness, including the notes; - sell selected assets; - reduce or delay planned capital expenditures; or - reduce or delay planned operating expenditures.

-Such measures might not be sufficient to enable us to service our debt, including the notes, which could negatively impact our financial results.
+Such measures might not be sufficient to enable us to service our debt, including the notes or our term loan facility, which could negatively impact our financial results.
 In addition, any such financing, refinancing or sale of assets might not be available on economically favorable terms.